-Choose the maximum frame advance rate in CL (continuous low speed) mode ( $\square$ 104; during interval timer photography, this setting also determines the frame advance rate for single-frame).
+Choose the maximum frame advance rate in CL (continuous low speed) mode (CD 104; during interval timer photography, this setting also determines the frame advance rate for single-frame).

 d3: Max.
-Continuous Release
+Continuous Release MENU button -> @ Custom Settings menu

 The maximum number of shots that can be taken in a single burst in continuous mode can be set to any value between 1 and 100.